-Where $E_{lep}$ is the energy of outgoing lepton, $ \epsilon_n $ denotes the single-nucleon separation energy and is fixed to 34 MeV, $ E_{n_{a}}$ denotes the energy of the $a^{th}$ knocked out nucleon, $E_{m_{b}}$ stands for the energy of $b^{th}$ produced meson, and $M$ is the mass of nucleon.
-Figure 3 shows the event rates as a function of true and reconstructed neutrino energy for QE with 0 pions, exactly 1 proton and X neutrons \cite{mosel} events both at a ND, without oscillations in the left panel, and at the FD, with oscillations, in the muon disappearance channel in the right panel by considering the normal hierarchy and $\delta_{CP}$ = $\pi/2$ using GENIE and NuWro generator.
-Also figure 4 shows the event rates as a function of true and reconstructed neutrino energy for RES processes.
-Events distribution for the fixed neutrino energy 2.5 GeV is also shown in the appendix A1 and A2 for QE and RES process respectively, this is the mean neutrino energy at which DUNE flux will be peaking.
+Where $E_{lep}$ is the energy of outgoing lepton, $ E_{n_{a}}$ denotes the energy of the $a^{th}$ knocked out nucleon, $ \epsilon_{nuc} $ denotes the corresponding separation energy and the single-nucleon separation energy is fixed to 34 MeV \cite{2i}.
+The same value of $\epsilon_{nuc}$ is added in the calorimetric energy reconstruction for every nucleon detected. $E_{m_{b}}$ stands for the energy of $b^{th}$ produced meson, and $M$ is the mass of nucleon.
+In our analysis, we have used calorimetric method for energy reconstruction.
+Figure \ref{fig3} shows the event rates as a function of true and reconstructed neutrino energy for QE with 0 pions, exactly 1 proton and X neutrons \cite{mosel} events both at ND, without oscillations in the left panel, and at the FD, with oscillations, in the muon disappearance channel in the right panel by considering the normal hierarchy and $\delta_{CP}$=$\pi/2$ using GENIE and NuWro generator.
+Figure \ref{fig4} shows the event rates as a function of true and reconstructed neutrino energy for RES processes for $\nu_{\mu}$.
+Events distribution for the fixed neutrino energy 2.5 GeV is also shown in Appendix Figure \ref{fig:8} and Figure \ref{fig:9} for QE and RES process respectively, this is the mean neutrino energy at which DUNE flux will be peaking.